chhh/chhh.github.io/src/content/post/2018-10-11-custom-colors-in-win-shells.md

-+++
-date = 2018-10-11
+---
+date: "2018-10-11T00:00:00-07:00"
+draft: false
+header:
+  caption: ""
+  image: ""
-draft = false
+math: false
-tags = ["windows", "shell", "colors"] title = "Custom nice colors in Windows shells" math = false summary = """
-Wouldn't it be nice if you had completion and nice colors in cmd.exe just like what you get out of the box on most Linuxes?
+summary: "\r\nWouldn't it be nice if you had completion and nice colors in cmd.exe\r\njust like what you get out of the box on most Linuxes?\r\n"
-"""

-[header]
-image = ""
-caption = ""

-+++
+tags:
+- shell
+- colors
+title: Custom nice colors in Windows shells
+---

 We'll be using [scoop](https://scoop.sh/) to install the necessary tools.